labeeb-7z/Project-X_2023/Readme.md

 **Mentor** : Sameer Gupta, Labib Asari

-## Therabot - Your AI Therapeutic Companion
+## HealthBuddy - Your AI Health Companion

-**Description** : The Therabot is an innovative application of transformer architecture that provides empathetic and supportive conversations to users seeking mental and emotional well-being.
-Leveraging the power of artificial intelligence and natural language processing, the Therapist Bot offers a safe and confidential space for individuals to discuss their thoughts, feelings, and challenges without the fear of judgment or stigma.
-This project combines advanced technology with therapeutic techniques to offer users an accessible and convenient mental health support system.
+**Description** : The HealthBuddy Chatbot is an innovative and user-friendly healthcare solution designed to provide individuals with personalized and reliable healthcare information and support.
+This project aims to create a versatile chatbot that can offer assistance in various aspects of healthcare, including symptom diagnosis, mental health consultation, nutrition guidance, and more.
+The inspiration behind this project is to empower users to make informed healthcare decisions and promote overall well-being.

+**Why are chatbots important in healthcare?**

+According to a [research](https://link.springer.com/article/10.1007/s10916-019-1237-1) in 2019, the most valuable features of using chatbots in healthcare include:
+- **Monitoring**: Awareness and tracking of user’s behavior, anxiety, and weight changes to encourage developing better habits.
+- **Anonymity**: Especially in sensitive and mental health issues.
+- **Personalization**: Level of personalization depends on the specific application.
+Some applications make use of measurements of:
+   - Physical vitals (oxygenation, heart rhythm, body temperature) via mobile sensors.
+   - Patient behavior via facial recognition.
+- **Real time interaction**: Immediate response, notifications, and reminders.
+- **Scalability**: Ability to react with numerous users at the same time

 **Pre-Requisites** :
 - Proficiency in Python programming